spajus/activetodo/README.md

 ActiveTodo.configure do |config|
   # Log deadline warnings in Production, raise errors in Development / Test
   config.warn_only = Rails.env.production?

+  # Allow logging in Rails.env.production (by default it will not do anything)
+  config.ignore_production = false
 end
 ```